umbraco/UmbracoDocs/13/umbraco-commerce/reference/shipping/realtime-rate-shipping.md

 ![Shipping Methods](../../media/shipping_methods.png)

 5. Click **Create Shipping Method**.
-* Choose the shipping provider for thie shipping operator you wish to use
+6. Choose the shipping provider for the shipping operator you wish to use.

 ![Choose Shipping Provider](../../media/create_shipping_method.png)